 – A.A.
 Milne/Christopher Robin

-In Year 5 our teacher is Miss Johnston and our amazing teaching assistant is Miss Clemmons.
-This year Class 5 are also very lucky to have a student teacher, Miss Banks, supporting them with their learning.
+In Year 5 our teacher is Miss Banks and our amazing teaching assistant is Miss Clemmons.
 They want every child in the class to achieve their full potential and make good progress!
 In class 5 we love books and love to read for pleasure.
 We really enjoy our topic work – we can’t wait to be inspired and produce some fabulous pieces of writing and creative art work.

 How your child is learning at home is very important.
 If you have any queries, please do not hesitate to email the School, and we will help you as best we can.

 In English this half term, we are focusing on many different types of writing: including instructions, a historical narrative, a recount and writing a persuasive letter.
 At the moment we are looking at a narrative with a historical focus.
 Many of the children have related their cold write to our topic, which is about WW1.
 Our key areas of grammar this half term include: